 If you are unsure whether or not the symptoms your child is experiencing justify keeping them home and visiting your doctor, then learn more from our guide on the symptoms below.
+If you have any doubts or concern consult your doctor or pharmacist.

 - Difficulty swallowing and breathing

-- High Fever and Strep
+- High Fever and Strep throat

-See your doctor immediately if symptoms include:
+Call 999 or see your doctor immediately if symptoms include: